8 ways to communicate when traveling in a foreign country

 2. Carry a phrase book, paper or on an electronic device.
 With this, you can always quickly look up something and point to the translation to get what you need.

 Alternatively, carry an off-line dictionary of basic terms on your smartphone or tablet.
 Do not count on having a Wi-Fi connection or connecting with data roaming, however.
 Offline, we have used dict.cc (free), but you have to think about this in advance, download the app and choose your language pair for download.
 There are of course many you can choose from, but many only allow free use when online.
-HITT Tip: If you’re going to be staying in a country for longer than a few weeks and really want to learn to communicate when traveling in the country’s native tongue, you could consider paying for one of many offline language apps that allow translation while speaking or typing.
+Trying to communicate when traveling is easier with an offline translation app.

 3. Get in touch with your inner artist.
 Ever played Pictionary?
 Trying to get to your cruise ship?
 Draw a boat, some water, a dock … and then point.
 But realize, too, just because you think what you drew made sense doesn’t mean the one who is trying to interpret your work of art understands.
 That boat you drew may find you directed to a port miles away from where your cruise ship actually is.